humanitycodes/www/coursework/lessons/slides/jquery-intro.md

 $('code').parent('pre')
 ```

-Excellent! jQuery is actually used on this page, but instead of using the dollar sign (`$`), we explicitly name it with `jQuery`.
+Excellent! jQuery is actually used on this page, but instead of using the short-hand dollar sign (`$`), we explicitly name it with `jQuery`.
 That means the code snippet above will instead look like this:

 ``` js
 jQuery('code').parent('pre')